CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 | Windows          | CI-tested with Strawberry Perl 5.40 and 5.42            |

 :::
 Most command-line users can install from CPAN.
-Docker is the simplest option for the **Workbench** (available from Convert-Pheno 0.35), and is also useful on Windows or when the same runtime environment must be reproduced elsewhere.
+Docker provides a reproducible CLI or API environment.
+From version 0.35, native desktop installers package the graphical application and its private Perl runtime.

 <div className="convertInstallGrid">
   <Link className="convertInstallCard" to="/download-and-installation/non-containerized">